 * [[http://youtu.be/HTzTt1VnHRM This video]] and [[http://www.youtube.com/watch?v=LsOo3jzkhYA this video]], featuring a baby boy and a 29 year old woman respectively, both born deaf, hearing for the first time.
-Medical science gave them their hearing, and in this editor's experience, no one who has seen these videos has failed to choke up in the good way.
+Medical science gave them their hearing, no one who has seen these videos has failed to choke up in the good way.

 ** This is ''so'' heartwarming, that Jonas Salk being the original "Good Guy Greg" (a reddit macro series) is [[http://knowyourmeme.com/photos/205378-good-guy-greg practically a meme.]]

 * How can we forget the doctors and nurses during the SARS period?
 Living, sleeping in wards and corridors, unable to see their families, facing an unknown and uncurable disease, yet never giving up and skipping town.

 ** OlderThanTheyThink.
 When [[ThePlague The Black Plague]] was sweeping Europe, and being a priest or nurse at the side of the thousands of dying would be a death sentence, the Church decreed that all those who stayed at the side of the dying would be given a free pass to Heaven.
 No one can say they didn't deserve it.